US PostMaster DeJoy testifies before House Oversight committee as USPS struggles to deliver medication in Chicago

 Patricia Moore reached out to the head of Cook County Health when her blood pressure medications didn't arrive by mail.

-"I never had a problem getting my medication...there want nobody there to pass it out," Moore said.
+"I never had a problem getting my medication.
+And I talked to my postal worker the next day.
+And she said, 'well, they have medication there, but there was nobody to pass it out,'" Moore said.

 RELATED: USPS struggles to keep up mail deliveries in Chicago amid pandemic

-Sen. Dick Durbin said the issued was, "literally a matter of life and death."
+Sen. Dick Durbin said the issue was, "literally a matter of life and death."

-The US House Oversight committee hearing, US PostMaster Louis DeJoy testified Monday in DC about efforts to improve medication deliveries.
+US PostMaster Louis DeJoy testified Monday in DC before the US House Oversight committee hearing about efforts to improve medication deliveries.

 "We're concerned about the impact that each individual across the country, and we're working extremely hard to bring the service levels back to where they were and exceed that and we will be there shortly," DeJoy said.